mahmoudisma3il18/NRF24-with-stm32/README.md

 ![NRF24L01](https://img.shields.io/badge/Module-NRF24L01-green)
 ![STM32](https://img.shields.io/badge/Microcontroller-STM32-orange)

 This repository contains a library and example code for interfacing the NRF24L01 wireless communication module with STM32 microcontrollers.
-The NRF24L01 is a popular 2.4GHz wireless transceiver module, and this library aims to provide an easy-to-use interface to enable seamless communication between STM32-based devices.
+The NRF24L01 is a popular 2.4GHz wireless transceiver module, and this library aims to provide an easy-to-use interface to enable seamless communication between STM32-based devices, this project is used as a telematic system for formula student car as it communicates with car over can and sends data wireless to the receiver and data is received and displayed over GUI.

 ## Table of Contents